fission/fission/Documentation/wip/ProgrammingModel.md

-# Programming Model
+## Programming Model

 This document describes the programming model for fission functions.

 ## Time Limits

-By default, there is no time limit on fission functions.
+By default, there are no time limit on fission functions.

 Idle running instances may be killed at any time (usually after the default idle timeout of 10 minutes, but this is configurable).